-Once you’ve taken the burger or steak off the grill, let it rest.
+Once you’ve taken your burger or steak off the grill, let it rest.

 Why should you let beef rest after grilling?

-If you slice a steak or eat that burger you’ve been waiting on too quickly, juicy fat will come pouring out.
+If you slice a steak or bite into a burger too quickly, juicy fat will come pouring out.

-If you wait long enough, and allow the beef to rest, these fats will reabsorb (becoming less liquid), ensuring you get a nice juicy steak.
+If you wait long enough, and allow the beef to rest, these fats will reabsorb (becoming less liquid), ensuring every bite is packed full of juicy flavor.

-With these 5 tips your friends and family will be talking about your barbecues for years to come.
+With these 5 tips to becoming a grill master, your friends & family will be talking about your barbecues for years to come.

-That is of course, by combining the best quality beef in Europe with these 5 tips to became a true barbecue master.
+That is of course, by combining the best quality beef in Europe with these 5 tips to became a true grill master.